toughcrust/eat-your-shit/01_check-in-et-meta.md

 _(💥) courtesy of 104 Paris et sûrement un peu de Yoda_

-> **[warning] Cautionary notes from the author**
+> **[warning] Cautionary notes**

-> Feel free to take whatever is worth to you and leave the shitty parts out ...
+> Take whatever is worth to you and leave the shitty parts out

-> ...
-But, well, I value shit you know (to be continued ...)
+> Beware, there's shitty shit and the shit you're born from

-> So ...
-Embrace poop or burn it with file 💩 🔥
+> Embrace poop or burn it with fire 💩 🔥

 ---